-California town devastated by fire turns to football to heal
+‘I don’t want no sympathy:’ Football helps heal ravaged town

 “You don’t want to beat the team that’s been down more than anyone has ever been down.
 And you don’t want to lose to a team that supposedly has lost half their student body or more,” she said.

-Eventually, Under Armor stepped in and offered nearby Williams High School $5,000 worth of apparel to play Paradise.
+Eventually, athletic equipment and apparel company Under Armor stepped in and offered nearby Williams High School $5,000 worth of gear to play Paradise.
 The school, which traditionally has been much smaller than Paradise, took the deal, and the football season was on.

 “They have a tradition and an established program, and a number of schools decided they didn’t want to play them,” Williams High School head coach Jeff Lemus said.
 “It’s pretty neat for our kids to go up and play a game at Paradise.
 We want to do the right thing for them.”

-Thursday, the team had their final practice before the game.
-Teenage boys zipped up and down the field in helmets and shorts, running choreographed plays as the coaches chirped their whistles.
-The players know it’s much more than a football game.
-But that doesn’t change how they feel: They want to win.
+The Paradise team had their final pre-season practice on Thursday.
+The boys zipped up and down the field in helmets and shorts, running choreographed plays as the coaches chirped their whistles.

+The players knew it was much more than a football game on Friday.
+But that didn’t change how they felt: They wanted to win.

+And they did, marching 61 yards down the field to score a touchdown in their first possession.
+The second time Paradise has the ball, a wide receiver lined up on the right side of the field.
+The other team did not notice him.
+Sixty-four yards and an extra point later, it was 14-0 and the rout was on.

-Hartley, the running back who lost his home, said football is the reason he will graduate high school, telling reporters “I can’t imagine what I would be like if I didn’t have that stability in my life.”
+“I can’t imagine what I would be like if I didn’t have that stability in my life,” he said.

-He does not plan to go to college, saying he’s not going to be “paying off a student loan when I could be paying off a house loan.”
+He doesn’t plan to go to college, saying he’s not going to be “paying off a student loan when I could be paying off a house loan.”
 But he already knows what he will become.

 A firefighter.

-Associated Press reporter Don Thompson contributed reporting from Sacramento, Calif.
+Associated Press reporter Don Thompson contributed reporting from Sacramento, California.